-GWCT Wales is involved in several Welsh Government-funded Sustainable Management Scheme (SMS) projects across the country.
+GWCT Wales has been involved in several Welsh Government-funded Sustainable Management Scheme (SMS) projects across the country.
 The principle of SMS is to support collaborative landscape-scale projects delivering nature-based solutions to improve the resilience of our natural resources and ecosystems in a way that also delivers benefits to farm businesses and the health and well-being of rural communities.

 Bro Cors Caron SMS, Ceredigion